 As the Fund is exempt from all forms of taxation in Euroland, the Fund has a statutory tax rate of 0%.
-Investment IAS 12.2 income is subject to withholding tax in certain foreign jurisdictions and is the only item subject to taxation at an average applicable withholding tax rate of 15% (2017: 15%) in such jurisdictions.

-The withholding tax attributable to the Fund in 2018 was €194,000 (2017: €131,000).
+Investment income are subject to withholding tax in certain foreign jurisdictions and are the only items subject to taxation at an average applicable withholding tax rate of 15% (2017: 15%) in such jurisdictions.
+The withholding tax attributable to the Fund in 2018 was \notin 194,000 (2017: \notin 131,000).